petershin/liferay-learn/docs/commerce/latest/en/store-management/channels/channels-reference-guide.md

 Notification Templates allow users to customize their email notifications and define the triggering events.

-To learn more about sending emails notifications, see [Store emails](../../store-management/sending-emails/store-emails.md).
+To learn more about sending emails notifications, see [Sending emails](../sending-emails.md).

 To learn more about creating and using notification templates, see [Using Notification Templates](../../store-management/sending-emails/using-notification-templates.md).